psmd-iberutaru/IfA-Smeargle/IfA_Smeargle/echo/readme.md

 data collection issues.
 Normally not very far reaching.

 The upper and lower bounds that the cutoff applies can either be done in a few different ways.
-Unless manually specified, the software will always try the first on in the list that is can, proceeding to the next method if one fails.
+Unless manually specified, the software will always try the first on in the list that it can.
+If the manual specification cannot be matched to a method, the default is ``nothing``.

 1. e
 2. **percentcut** The top X % of pixels and bottom Y % of pixels.
 It is possible to set X = Y, but not required.